dawidsula26/jnp3/doc/Services.md

 - `REQUEST GET_UPDATE: VarName, Time -> [Value]`
 Returns list of values of given variable with timestamps after given time.
 Values are sorted chronologically and there are no gabs, so there is no need to include timestamps.

-- `ASYNC INPUT APPEND_VAR: VarName, Time, Value`
+- `ASYNC INPUT APPEND_VAR: VarName, Time, Value -> ()`
 Adds new value for given variable.
 If a value with a given timestamp already exists, it is ignored.
-Timestamp is included, because one value may be sent multiple times, e.g. because of failures of `Calculations manager`.
+Timestamp is included, because we may have gabs in calculated values.

 ## Scaling

-Read accesses can easily be scaled without any upper limit, because they can be satisfied with any information that is recovered from the database in a very simple transaction (basically `SELECT * FROM name` or `SELECT * FROM name WHERE time >= x`).
+Read accesses can easily be scaled without any upper limit, because they can be satisfied with any information that is recovered from the database in a very simple transaction (basically `SELECT * FROM vars WHERE key = name AND time > t`).

-Write accesses require some considerations, but there is nothing problematic here, because there is no synchronization needed between different writes or reads and writes.
-This seems like a common problem that has been already solved, so we will just implement a popular solution.
+Writes may be problematic, but they should not be very difficult.
+Request can mix with writes in any way they want, and writes are guaranteed to not be contradictory.
+If we assume that trying to write value, that already exists, is ignored, then we should not need any synchronization between writes.

 ## Load balancing

 We will use some basic load balancing.
-All operations are stateless except for writing to the database, so there should be no need for anything special.
+All operations are stateless except for writing to the database, but it handled by assynchronous queue.

 ## Database

-We will access our database by making request like get all variables for given key and add new variables for given key.
-Read requests will likely be more common than write requests, and furthermore they are much bigger.

-There is no synchronization needed, so we only need to care about read and write efficiency of the database.
+We will be making two kinds of requests to the database

+`SELECT * FROM vars WHERE name = n AND time >= t`

+`INSERT (name, time, value) INTO vars`

+and we can guarantee that inserted data will have times more or less in order.
+Maybe it can be done with simple key-value store, but most likely we needs something more capable.
+Luckly we do not require any transactional guarantees.

 ## Caching

 We can cache read requests, and this may significantly reduce loads when there are a lot of frontend users.
 As with `Front` service, responses cannot be cached for too long because underlying data will change.

+## Tools

+I have not found the right database yet and all other choices will be dependent on chosen database and existing libraries for it.